simondlevy/Hackflight/README.md

 ### Board classes

 As described above, the <a href="https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp">Board</a>
-class specifies a set of abstract  methods that you must implement for a particular flight controller or simulator.
+class specifies a set of abstract  methods that you implement for a particular flight controller or simulator.
 The figure below shows the class hierarchy for currently implemented and tested boards.
 As the figure shows, Hackflight makes extensive use of C++ inheritance to minimize the amount of redundant code among these classes.
 Here is a brief description of each member of the Board class hierarchy: